librity/cc_job_seeker/README.md

 - [x] Browses active Job Openings
 - [x] Searches active Job Openings by title and description
 - [x] Applies to a Job Opening
-- [ ] Gets notified when rejected for a Job
+- [x] Can browse rejected Job Applications
-- [ ] Gets notified when recieves a Job Offer
+- [ ] Can browse Job Offers
 - [ ] Can accept Job Offers
 - [ ] Can reject Job Offers